backand/docs/docs/getting_started/objects.md

 ####Example of many-to-many Model

-* Start with Model with 2 objects that has no relationship:
+* Start with a Model that contains 2 objects that have no relations between them:

 ```json
 [